 Power analyzers available with USB data communications capability typically may be connected to a USB port on the controller system.
 However, most such analyzers have proprietary drivers and cannot be controlled by SPEC's PTDaemon.

-The Yokogawa WT500 can be controlled over a USB connection by PTDaemon using vendor-supplied drivers.
-See the WT500 setup section for further information.
+The Yokogawa WT310, WT500 and WT1800 can be controlled by a Windows host over a USB connection by PTDaemon using vendor-supplied drivers.
+See the associated setup sections for further information.